EGaraldi/corecon/docs/data_entry_template.rst

   same as values, but containing a boolean value that signals if a data point is an lowe limit.
 If ``False`` or ``True``, it will be expanded to the right shape.

+*additional data*:
+  additional non-standard fields can be included.
+They will be processed as any other **numerical array** data (i.e. like values, err_up, etc.) and therefore need to have the same shape as other array fields in the same file (or be a unique value, which will be automatically expanded).
+They can be retrieved in the same way as any other field.
+An extra field called *extra_data* is automatically created and contains the names of the extra field.

 .. _InputDataLayout: